-In preparing this Statement, the Trustees have consulted with the Principal Employer to the Scheme ("Sun Life Assurance Company of Canada (UK) Limited") and have taken written advice from their investment adviser, Hymans Robertson LLP.
+In preparing this Statement, the Trustees have consulted with the Principal Employer to the Scheme ("Phoenix Life CA Limited") and have taken written advice from their investment adviser, Hymans Robertson LLP.

 The primary objective of the Scheme is to provide pension and lump sum benefits for members on their retirement and/or benefits on death, before or after retirement, for their dependents, on a defined benefit basis.